-School is in session a minimum of 180 days.
+School is in session 180 days.
 This is a Florida State Law.
-Students may be excused up to a maximum of 10 days in any quarter unless a special arrangement is made with the school for a homebound program.
-However, a student who is absent more than 20 days in a year, will NOT be promoted to the next grade unless the administration grants an exception and determines a way in which the student may receive additional instruction.
-Absences are excused for illness of student, doctor's appointment or death in the family.
-Please be reminded that it is encouraged that the child attend a portion of the school day before or after doctor's appointments whenever possible.
-It is the student's responsibility to make arrangements for work missed during the absence.
+However, a student who is absent more than 20 days in a year, may not be promoted to the next grade unless the administration grants an exception and determines a way in which the student may receive additional instruction.
 Students are required to bring a note the following day upon returning from an absence.
 Summer School or retention may be required for excessive absences.

 Late arrivals disrupt the learning environment for the student and his peers.
-All students should be in class by 7:55 a.m.
-Failure to be in class by 8:05 a.m. will incur a late arrival.
-At the end of each quarter, a fee of \$25.00 will be incurred for every 5 tardies, per family.
+All students should be in class by 7:55 am Failure to be in class by 8:05 am will incur a late arrival.
 Excessive tardiness may result in mandatory summer school.